 Read our detailed guide on Hallway Testing to run perfect hallway tests for your product.

-See our articles to understand Leadbot mechanics better.
-Download our ready-made campaigns to implement it to your website.
+See our articles to understand chatbot mechanics better.
+Download our ready-made campaigns to implement them on your website.

-- What Are Chatbots and What Types Are There? — everything you need to know about chatbots for all business objectives.
+- What is a bot — everything you need to know about chatbots for all business objectives;

-- Top-10 Сhatbot Trends in 2021 and Expert Opinion on Each of It — the latest data and experts’ opinions on how chatbots will evolve.
+- Chatbot future trends and experts’ opinion on them — the latest data and experts’ opinions on how chatbots will evolve.